Best Microbiology Laboratory Techniques in Pharmaceuticals

 Sterility:

-How to determine Effectiveness of Media?
+How to determine the effectiveness of Media?

-The effectiveness of media is dependent on its ability to support the growth of organisms.
-Like all active materials, over time, dried media loses its effectiveness and stability.
-It is important to:
+The effectiveness of media depends on its ability to support the growth of organisms.
+Like all active materials, dried media loses its effectiveness and stability over time.

 – Store dried and prepared media under approved temperature conditions